Kindness Just Because

 Steptoe, John.
 Mufaro's Beautiful Daughters.
 New York: Lothrop, Lee Shepard Books, 1987.
 ISBN: 0688040454.

-- Read the book to the class.
-Discuss the artwork and the different types of wildlife that are seen on each page.
-Ask students why the environment in the book looks different from where they live.
+- Discuss the artwork and the different types of wildlife that are seen on each page.
+Talk about how the environment in the book looks different from where they live.

 Strand PHIL.I Definitions of Philanthropy

 Standard DP 01.
 Define Philanthropy